laurent-greyling/AppInsightTest/README.md

 # AppInsightTest

+The main purpose of this app is to log telemetry of API calls and the surrounding data for how many successful calls and the duration of these calls per api.
+But this is also a bit of a helper and demo into how you can use telemetry in you app and get some information back programatically.

 Once this app has run a few times, you would want to query [app insights](https://azure.microsoft.com/en-us/services/application-insights/).
 This app will also allow you to run some queries and have Json returned to you, please see the .cs file called __ConstQueryString__ for examples.

 Here are a few queries to view the responses from your api calls in Application Insights (The queries for c# api call looks same as below).